neuefische/wd-flipped-classroom-curriculum/sessions/js-fetch/README.md

 # JS Fetch

-## Learning objectives
+## Learning Objectives

 - Understanding how asynchronous code works
-- Understanding the fetch API
+- Understanding the Fetch API
   - JSON
   - with async/await

----

-Often, we want to get data from a public API or our own database.
-There are two issues with this process, called fetching: it needs time to finish and we need to convert the sent data packages into JavaScript objects.

-After this session, we will know how to "wait" for the fetched data to be received and how to make the received data available in our application.

-### Question

-How do we fetch data from an API?

----

-### Required
+## Requirements

 - JS Functions
-- JS Callback Functions

----

-## Session Guide

-Demo Start:
+## Demo

+### Start

 ```
   npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-fetch/demo-start
 ```

-Demo End:
+### End

 ```
   npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-fetch/demo-end
 ```

+---

+## Session Guide

+Often, we want to get data from a public API or our own database.
+This process, called fetching, involves two main challenges: it takes time to complete, and we need to convert the transmitted data packages into JavaScript objects.
+After this session, you’ll know how to “wait” for the data to be fetched and how to make it available in your application.

+> How do you fetch data from an API, and how can you handle the delay and data conversion?

 ### Introduction to APIs

-- Explain the concept of an API (Application Programming Interface)
+- Explain the concept of an API (Application Programming Interface):
   - An _API_ provides a way one software (the _application_) can interact with another software.
   - An application can define a set of features and rules on how other software can interact with it.
-This is called an _interface_
+This is called an _interface_.
-  - Think of a contract between two softwares that explains how they can work together
+  - Think of a contract between two softwares that explains how they can work together.
-- Example: server-side APIs (it is ok if the students don't know exactly what a server is at this point)
+  - Example: Server-side APIs (it is ok if the students don't know exactly what a server is at this point)
-  - An application running on a server environment can provide an API
+  - An application running on a server environment can provide an API.
-  - A common use-case is an API to read / load data
+  - A common use-case is an API to read / load data.
-  - Other operations like writing or deleting data is also possible
+  - Other operations like writing or deleting data is also possible.

 ### Introduction to Fetch

 - Explain the [Fetch Web API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):
-  - provides an interface (= functions and rules) for fetching resources
+  - Provides an interface (= functions and rules) for fetching resources.
-  - is available for us in the browser
+  - Is available for us in the browser.
-  - has a `fetch()` method we can use without further preparation
+  - Has a `fetch()` method we can use without further preparation.
-  - it's a general method provided by the browser on how to address a server in the web
+  - It's a general method provided by the browser on how to address a server in the web.

-### The random joke API
+### The Random Joke API

 - Introduce the API: `https://example-apis.vercel.app/api/bad-jokes/random`
-  - Enter the above url into the browser, open the network tab, show the response and explain that the api returns data in `JSON` format.
+  - Enter the above URL into the browser, open the network tab, show the response and explain that the API returns data in `JSON` format.
 The response data looks like a joke object in JavaScript.
   - JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.
   - We want to fetch a random joke inside of our JavaScript code using `fetch()` and then parse the received JSON into a JavaScript object.

-### Synchronous JavaScript and blocking code
+### Synchronous JavaScript and Blocking Code

 - Explain that JavaScript is single-threaded: only one thing can happen at a time.
 - If the execution of some code (a function or statement) takes time - like fetching data from an API - we don't want to block the main thread while waiting for the execution to finish.
 - Blocking the main thread means:
-  - that no other JavaScript code can be executed.
+  - No other JavaScript code can be executed.
-  - the user is prevented from interacting with the page.
+  - The user is prevented from interacting with the page.
 - Optional: Show what can happen if we block the main thread:

-Intro Blocking Demo:
+**Blocking Demo**

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-fetch/blocking-demo
 ```

-### Joke App introduction
+### Joke App Introduction

-- Introduce the Demo
+- Introduce the demo

   - The DOM is already prepared and we find a function `renderJoke(joke)` that we just have to call to set the Joke for the joke section.
   - Uncomment the following line with the function call: